Mr94t3z/storage-farcaster-gift/README.md

-# Storage Farcaster Gift
+# FC Storage Gift

 ## Description
 A Farcaster Frame is used to locate the people you follow on Farcaster who have low storage capacity, allowing you to gift them additional Farcaster Storage.

 ## Features
-- Fetch followers' storage data from the Neynar API.
-- Display followers' profiles and their remaining storage capacity.
-- Allow users to gift storage to selected followers.
+- You can gift storage to users you follow who are low on Farcaster Storage.
-- Track the status of storage gifting transactions.
+- You can also gift storage by searching for a specific username using the Search button.

 ## Installation
 1. Clone the repository: